 B.6 Strengthen training of faculty and staff on linking program review, institutional effectiveness and resource allocation.

 Assigned reviewer – Dr. Virginia Tudela, Dr. Michael Chan, Dr. Elizabeth Diego, Gary Hartz, Marlena Montague

+Comments/feedback by Gary Hartz

-GCC is committed to strengthening training of faculty and staff on linking program review, institutional effectiveness and resource allocation.
-GCC’s investment in training is geared towards providing quality on the College’s educational programs and services that are aligned with the institution’s mission and conducted in the most cost effective manner.
-In light of this philosophy, GCC has instituted professional development priorities which are divided into two sections: organizational priorities and academic priorities.
-Some of GCC’s organizational priorities to name a few are, diversification of funding sources and implementation of financial stabilization strategies, extending workforce development through community partnership, and improving delivery of services to students.
-GCC’s academic priority focuses on accreditation related matters e.g., Student Learning Outcomes (SLOs), program review, linking institutional planning to budgeting, and student evaluation of learning and teaching processes in the classroom that promote critical thinking skills, diverse learning styles, and student motivation.
+GCC is committed to strengthening the training of faculty and staff on linking program review, institutional effectiveness and resource allocation.
+GCC’s investment in training is geared towards fully involving stakeholders in the provision of high-quality educational programs and services that are aligned with the institution’s mission, conducted in the most cost-effective manner.
+In light of this philosophy, GCC has instituted a set of professional development priorities that are divided into two sections: organizational priorities and academic priorities.
+Among GCC’s organizational priorities are diversification of funding sources and implementation of financial stabilization strategies, extending workforce development through community partnerships, and improving delivery of services to students.
+GCC’s academic priorities focus on accreditation-related matters e.g., Student Learning Outcomes (SLOs), program review, linking institutional planning to budgeting, and student evaluation of learning and teaching processes in the classroom that promote critical thinking skills, diverse learning styles, and student motivation.

-Aside from training, GCC involves stakeholders in the financial planning and budget development process.
+The understanding of linkages between program review, institutional effectiveness and resource allocation is evidenced by GCC’s involvement of stakeholders in the financial planning and budget development process.
 Information related to budget and planning is presented to department heads so that input relating to planning and financial management can be made in a thoughtful manner.
+Then, faculty, who are fully-engaged in their departments’ assessment work, apply the results of this work in developing annual budget requests.
 As a result of this participatory process, GCC‘s budget and allocation decisions are aligned with the goals, mission, and objectives identified by the stakeholders of the campus community.

+Comments/feedback by Gary Hartz)

 In addition to involving stakeholders in the financial planning and budget development processes, the College‘s participatory governance structure provides constituencies with appropriate opportunities to participate in the development of institutional plans and budgets.
-The Resource, Planning and Facilities Committee reviews the Physical Master Plan and makes recommendations on prioritizing capital improvement projects including projects that have great impact on student learning outcomes.
+For example, the Resource, Planning and Facilities Committee reviews the Physical Master Plan and makes recommendations on prioritizing capital improvement projects including projects that have great impact on student learning outcomes.
 The committee plays an important role in the College‘s financial planning and budget development process and serves as the forum for discussing needed resources and facility issues or concerns.
+(Comments/feedback by Gary Hartz)

 Status: Closed.